dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 [https://github.com/dafny-lang/dafny/wiki/INSTALL](https://github.com/dafny-lang/dafny/wiki/INSTALL).
 They are not repeated here to avoid replicating information that easily becomes inconsistent and out of date.
-The dafny tool can also be installed using `dotnet install`.
+The dafny tool can also be installed using `dotnet tool install --global dafny` (given that `dotnet` is already installed on your system).

 Most users will find it most convenient to install the pre-built Dafny binaries available on the project release site.
 As is typical for Open Source projects, dafny can also be built directly from the source files maintained in the github project.